Case Studies

 Swiderek 2019

-Tom Swiderek was born in Chicago in 1943 and purchased his first motor scooter (from Sears Roebuck) at the age of 10 with money he earned delivering newspapers.
-Tom started his own business, wholesale distribution to the locksmith industry, and put in countless hours to make it successful.
+Tom purchased his first motor scooter (from Sears Roebuck) at the age of 10 with money he earned delivering newspapers.
+He started his own business, wholesale distribution to the locksmith industry.
 He sold the business in 2008, and retired with his wife to their dream home in southwest Wisconsin.

 While Tom had always had “active dreams,” the first indications that something was wrong were his stooped posture, shuffling gait, and constant fatigue.
 He then started having visuo-spatial difficulty, both when driving and reaching to grasp something.
 His family dismissed these problems as “age-related” vision problems.